703-494-7888, ext. 734

 Susan has over 10 years of experience in many aspects of client services.
 Just prior to joining Creating Results she served as director of a government contract tasked with running a national clearinghouse supporting 200+ stakeholders across the United States.
 In that role she was responsible for managing budgets, defining workflow strategy and reporting meaningful metrics.
 She also has worked as a fundraiser and event planner serving both political and nonprofit clients.

 Susan supports our clients in achieving their goals through the implementation of strategic marketing campaigns.
-As a Marketing Coordinator, she particularly enjoys tracking metrics and using data to ensure that both Creating Results’ and clients’ efforts are being maximized to optimize their resources and efficiencies to positively impact sales and revenue goals.
+As an Account Manager, she particularly enjoys tracking metrics and using data to ensure that both Creating Results’ and clients’ efforts are being maximized to optimize their resources and efficiencies to positively impact sales and revenue goals.

 Susan discovered her passion for marketing through coursework in the MBA program she is enrolled in at Johns Hopkins University.
 She expects to complete her degree in May 2019 with a dual concentration in Marketing and Management.
 She already is leveraging her classroom learnings to enhance the work she executes for our clients.
 She also holds a B.A. in International Affairs with a concentration in Europe from The George Washington University.